Frankenstein – A New Musical

-Creative Interpretation
+Creative interpretation

 While adhering faithfully to the original Mary Shelley text, the creative team nonetheless took advantage of modern stage techniques to create a fluid, nonlinear story that challenged audiences to travel across vast distances and time spans while remaining in a single setting that employed projections, light and sound to paint its epic story.
 The show is nearly “sung-through,” meaning there is very little spoken dialogue, evoking the feeling of a modern operetta.

-Development History
+Development history

 Early drafts of the show were co-written by Mark Baron and Gary P. Cohen exclusively, with Jeff Jackson, an award-winning screenwriter, coming aboard later to enhance the show's book and lyrics.
 Preliminary efforts included a high school production and multiple staged readings for local audiences in the authors’ native New Jersey.

-Innovative Demo Video
+Innovative demo video

 In 2001, the team undertook a bold step to try to launch the show's professional future: a full-length video demo that was produced and directed by Jeff Jackson and titled Frankenstein, The Musical.
 Staged over a four-day shoot in a rented Union City, NJ theater, the production starred Tony Award®-winning actor Shuler Hensley (Oklahoma) as The Creature and featured Broadway veterans Ivan Rutherford (Les Misérables) as Victor Frankenstein and Rita Harvey (Phantom of the Opera) as Elizabeth.
 The production was a hybrid of a film and a live show.
 Shot cinematically out-of-sequence with multiple cameras and without an audience, the show was nonetheless filmed on a single stage with traditional theatrical lighting.
 The final product was published on DVD in 2002, but only screened privately for potential backers of future productions.